Vinay-Pratap-Singh/30-Days-of-JavaScript-Leetcode/readme.md

     return "Hello World";
   };
 }
-/*
- * const f = createHelloWorld();
- * f(); // "Hello World"
- */
 ```

 ### Explanation

-Inside the return statement of the createHelloWorld function we just have to return the string "Hello World" as it is a simple hello world program.
+- The createHelloWorld function generates a new function.
+- The generated function consistently returns the string "Hello World" when invoked.

+### Time Complexity

+The time complexity of calling the generated function is O(1) since it always returns the same result, and the execution time is constant.

+### Space Complexity

+The space complexity is O(1) because the inner function doesn't use any additional memory that scales with the input.

 ## 02 Counter